bitrix24/b24restdocs/api-reference/catalog/data-types.md

 The list of currencies can be obtained using the method [crm.currency.list](../crm/currency/crm-currency-list.md).

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **purchasingPrice**
 [`float`](../data-types.md) | Purchasing price.

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **quantity**
 [`float`](../data-types.md) | Quantity.

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **quantityReserved**
 [`float`](../data-types.md) | Reserved quantity.

-Not editable when inventory accounting is enabled
+Not editable when inventory management is enabled
 ||
 || **recurSchemeLength**
 [`integer`](../data-types.md) | Length of the payment period.

-Used only in the on-premise version for content sales ||
+Used only in the on-premise version for selling content ||
 || **recurSchemeType**
-[`string`](../data-types.md) | Time unit of the payment period.
+[`string`](../data-types.md) | Unit of time for the payment period.
 Possible values:
 - `H` — hour
 - `D` — day
 - `W` — week